The Tactical Real Estate Agent First 90 Days Plan: Launching with Consistency and Systems

 Start with simple discipline.
 Ask every new contact what prompted them to reach out.
 Write that answer in a basic spreadsheet under a lead source column.
 Track how many deals each source produces over six to twelve months.
 Review the data with your Coaching and Consulting partner so you know which channels deserve more budget.

 Hold your spend steady for at least ninety days while you test channels and track response.
-Once a specific mix such as sphere email, open houses, and Retargeting, Contextual & Digital Advertising proves it can consistently create consults, move to the next tier.
+Once a specific mix such as sphere email, open houses, and Retargeting, Contextual & Digital Advertising consistently creates consults, move to the next tier.
 Scaling budget without tracking is a gamble.
 Scaling what already converts is smart growth.

 The biggest red flag is waiting for a perfect moment before you launch your systems.
 Many agents tell themselves they will start marketing once they have a listing or once they feel more confident.
 Delayed launch creates a long income gap and heavy stress.
 Launch with simple assets now and refine your message as you go.